The Killer Inside Me (2010 film): Plot

 Johnnie's death only makes the town more suspicious of Lou.
 Journalist and union organizer Joe Rothman, who had previously suggested that Conway had Mike killed, implies that he knows Lou is the killer.
 Lou proposes to Amy, and to sate his violent predilections, she allows him to spank her.
 An alcoholic bum, whom Lou had previously burnt with a cigar, has been trailing Lou and knows he is responsible for the murders.
 He demands $5,000 to keep quiet, to which Lou agrees.
 On the day Lou and Amy had planned to elope, Lou beats her to death; the bum sees her body and runs for help.
 Lou gives chase, shouting that the bum has murdered Amy, and another deputy, Jeff Plummer, shoots the bum dead.

 The next morning, Plummer informs Lou that Sheriff Maples has committed suicide.
 Hendricks and Plummer try to get a confession from Lou, but he cockily refuses.
 They find a letter Amy intended to give Lou in which she begs him to come clean.
 Lou is arrested and sent to an insane asylum, where he suffers hallucinations of Amy and Helene.
 Attorney Billy Boy Walker, hired by Rothman, has Lou released.
 Lou tells Walker everything and concludes that he does not want anyone else to die.

 Lost in violent fantasies, Lou douses his house in gasoline and alcohol, arms himself with a knife, and sits in his study to await retribution.
 The police arrive with Hendricks, Conway, Plummer and the still-alive Joyce.
 She tells Lou that she refused to cooperate with the authorities, Lou tells her he loves her, then stabs her in the stomach.
-Plummer opens fire which hits both Joyce and Lou and igniting the gasoline, killing them both.
+Plummer opens fire which hits both Joyce and Lou and ignites the gasoline, killing them both.
 Outside, the approaching policemen watch as the house is engulfed in flames.